Category: Stories

 Celebrating Former Residents: Small Business Success Story- Misrak Mengesha

-This post in the series “Celebrating Former Residents: Small Business Success Stories” is about former resident Misrak Mengesha.
+This series “Celebrating Former Residents: Small Business Success Stories” is about former resident Misrak Mengesha.
 She is the founder of Namet Ethiopian Coffee and also works full-time as a Banking Advisor at RBC (Royal Bank of Canada).
-Business: Namet Ethiopian Coffee When Misrak Mengesha arrived in Canada in 2017, she carried with her…

 • Celebrating Former Residents: Small Business Success Story- Paola Gomez